VishalP227/yelp_dataset_text_analytics/README.md

 Running the code:
 The notebooks can be run on google colab directly without many modifications.
-One point to note is that the paths from where we are reading the .csv files have to be changed before running the notebooks
+One point to note is that the paths from where we are reading the .csv files have to be changed before running the notebooks.